eduvpn/eduvpn-common/docs/src/api/overview/README.md

 - `Ask_Location`: For asking the secure internet location.
 Acknowledge the request with [SetSecureLocation](#set-secure-location)

 Return type:
 - The VPN configuration with associated data (`types.server.Configuration`).
 Note that this also contains Tokens that can be saved by the client.
+Note that the VPN configuration itself has "script-security 0" added to the end if it's an OpenVPN config.
+This is to disable OpenVPN scripts from being run by default.
+A client may override this if it has a good reason to.
 - An error

 ### Expiry Times